Pendeen: Buildings and antiquities

 The Church of St John the Baptist is built of local granite and is a Grade II listed building.
 It was designed by the first vicar Robert Aitken and was based on Iona Abbey.
 It was built by the villagers from 1850 to 1852 and refurbished in 1878.
+The church tower was elevated in 1890, ″... to bring it into better proportion to the body of the edifice; ...″, alongwith the installation of a clock and four dials.
+Oliver Caldwell was the architect and the work cost £270.

 There is a Cornish cross in the vicarage garden.

 At Pendeen Manor Farm is a 16th-century farmhouse (front added in 1670) and a fogou or vau 56 ft long, with a side passage of 24 ft.

 Horsefield's Life in a Cornish Village

 Pendeen was the subject of the book Life in a Cornish Village by the Rev. F. J. Horsefield in 1893.
 Horsefield, being an amateur historian, wrote of a multitude of aspects of Pendeen's past.

 He wrote, for example, that Chûn Castle, on the 'gump' (Cornish for moor) was most likely a Danish (pre-)viking castle that was built when the indigenous Celts (viz.
 'Cornu-Britons') were joined by Danish military allies against the invading Saxons.
 The gump itself was a battlefield with many discovered urns indicating this violent history.
 In fact, there remains little trace of provenance for this assertion.
 Chûn Castle is much older than Horsefield thought and likely dates from the Iron Age, making it much more recent than the neighbouring Neolithic Chûn Quoit.

 Boscaswell, arguably a part of Pendeen, traces its name to Bos Castle.
 Horsefield suggests that what is now Boscaswell was once the site of another Danish castle.
 Again now not thought to be true, again a wrongful supposition and the name has nothing to do with castles.
 At the lower end of Boscaswell, recent archaeological excavations are said to have suggested that the land has been occupied for more than 10,000 years.
 There is an ancient pagan well in Boscaswell which is where the name is thought to have its origins, the name suggests that it is the place (Bos) of Cas' (a person or entity or abbreviation thereof) Well (as in the English word).
 Problems often exist with such names when they become a hybrid of the indigenous Cornish and the persistent waves of English administration, land ownership and tourism that stretch back into time and continue today.

 Horsefield also thought that mining has occurred in Pendeen for over 3000 years.
 Supposedly, 2000 years ago the Romans brought Jews to Pendeen to work the mines.
 These Jews, suggests Horsefield, came as slaves from the then recently sacked Jerusalem.